Tag: Trauma and Memory

 In immigration cases involving VAWA, asylum-related concerns, U Visa matters, T Visa matters, hardship waivers, cancellation of removal, or other trauma-related proceedings, attorneys may encounter clients who struggle to recall exact dates, organize events chronologically, disclose painful details, or maintain the same emotional presentation across interviews.

 These difficulties do not automatically mean that trauma is the cause.
 They also do not automatically establish credibility.
 However, trauma can affect how a person encodes, stores, avoids, retrieves, and emotionally tolerates memories of frightening or overwhelming events.
+For a deeper discussion of this issue, see our related article on understanding memory fragmentation and nervous system activation in immigration evaluations.

 A clinically strong evaluation does not “explain away” inconsistencies.
 It provides careful mental health context about how trauma symptoms may affect recall, disclosure, emotional presentation, and daily functioning.